DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/gateway-instance/gateway-in-external-mesh.md

 ## More Installation Methods

 Istio provides a variety of deployment approaches, and the above examples only mention a few popular ones.
-If you are using a different approach, please refer to the Istio documentation for more detailed information:
+If you are using a different approach, refer to the Istio documentation for more detailed information:

 * Istio Operator Installation: [https://istio.io/docs/setup/install/operator/](https://istio.io/docs/setup/install/operator/)
 * Gateway Resource: [https://istio.io/docs/reference/config/networking/gateway/](https://istio.io/docs/reference/config/networking/gateway/)